| The

 the salesperson just returns to the office, downloads his data into another

+device and goes back out.
 As easy as Klein and Wojnarowski say the handheld computer and software are

 to operate, there is always the person who is technologically gun shy.
+"When we demonstrate the handheld to a salesperson," says Wojnarowski, "we

 spend about three hours in a training class that we developed.
 It's a hands-on